 Unlike Twitter and Instagram, Facebook also has ample profile options that need to be filled out with care.
 Here, Backstage Expert Heidi Dean breaks down the six steps all actors need to take in order to create a Facebook page worthy of their career.

 A website is basically your entire existence as an actor digitized in one easy-to-find location.
 Here, you will have your résumé, headshots, clips from projects, as well as your entire reel.
-Additionally, your website should have a brief bio, which includes a synopsis of your life, if you will, with intermittent professional achievements but also nonprofessional milestones which have lead you to the very day you find yourself reading this sentence.
+Additionally, your website should have a brief bio, which includes a synopsis of your life, if you will, with intermittent professional achievements but also nonprofessional milestones that have lead you to the very day you find yourself reading this sentence.

-In a prominent spot on your website should also be the name and address/phone number/email address of any representation you have, as well as links to all your social media accounts.
+In a prominent spot on your website should also be relevant contact information: the name and address/phone number/email address of any representation you have, as well as links to all your social media accounts.
 The importance of a professional and aesthetically pleasing website cannot be overstated, as it will very likely be the first thing casting directors or creatives click when they Google you.
 This, of course, also means stakes are high not to make any errors.
 Check out this list of six things that could be wrong with your website, all of which should be avoided or immediately remedied.

 An actor’s blog is basically the confluence of his or her social media profiles.
 It’s a place where you can divulge long-form written sentiments, like an expanded tweet or Facebook status, as well as post photos and videos without the professional expectations of a website.

 Many actors have taken up blogging as a way to converse publicly about the more difficult aspects of the business.
-Actress Patti Murin, who will play Anna in Disney’s forthcoming “Frozen” on Broadway and who has a recurring role on NBC’s “Chicago Med,” has used her blog, “Literally Patti Murin,” to wax on matters such as setting weekly goals, theater message boards, and handling the question that every actor dreads: “What’s next for you?”
+Actor Patti Murin, who will play Anna in Disney’s forthcoming “Frozen” on Broadway and who has a recurring role on NBC’s “Chicago Med,” has used her blog, “Literally Patti Murin,” to wax on matters such as setting weekly goals, theater message boards, and handling the question that every actor dreads: “What’s next for you?”

 Whatever you ultimately decide to do with your blog, be sincere and, specifically, be yourself, particularly as it pertains to strengthening your brand.
-Here, Backstage Expert Carla Renata breaks down the Three Ways to Blog Yourself Into a Brand.
+Here, Backstage Expert Carla Renata breaks down the three ways to blog yourself into a brand.

 Podcasts are hardly “new,” but the landscape certainly has proliferated in recent years thanks to both the affordability and accessibility of tools to record high-quality audio, as well as the relatively simple software to upload and edit.
 Not only are podcasts a great resource for any working actor, they’re also a neat way for one to gain a following, discussing subjects relating to the business or entirely outside of it.